-- 0 No current infestation: All known sites have been treated and no plants are currently evident. - Single plant or clump: One individual plant or one small clump of a single species.
-Scattered plants or clumps: Multiple individual plants or small clumps of a single species. - 2 Scattered plants or clumps: Multiple individual plants or small clumps of a single species scattered within the gross area infested. - 3 Scattered dense patches: Dense patches of a single species scattered within the gross area infested. - 4 Dominant cover: Multiple plants or clumps of a single species that occupy a majority of the gross area infested. - 5 Dense monoculture: Generally, a dense stand of a single dominant species that not only occupies more than a majority of the gross area infested, but also covers/excludes other plants. - 6 Linearly scattered: Plants or clumps of a single species generally scattered along a linear feature, such as a road, trail, property line, ditch, ridge, slough, etc. within the gross area infested.
+- No current infestation: All known sites have been treated and no plants are currently evident. - Single plant or clump: One individual plant or one small clump of a single species. - 1 2 Scattered plants or clumps: Multiple individual plants or small clumps of a single species scattered within the - 3 Scattered dense patches: Dense patches of a single species scattered within the gross area infested. - Dominant cover: Multiple plants or clumps of a single species that occupy a majority of the gross area infested.
+4 - 5 Dense monoculture: Generally, a dense stand of a single dominant species that not only occupies more than a majority of the gross area infested, but also covers/excludes other plants. - 6 Linearly scattered: Plants or clumps of a single species generally scattered along a linear feature, such as a road, trail, property line, ditch, ridge, slough, etc. within the gross area infested.